 latter ones are the ones when people tend to rest.

 After you send your email, you will need to wait for an answer, but sometimes, you might not get one.
 This is when you need to follow up with other emails.
 Did you send an email offering something?
 Now, send one that asks how your recipient has been doing and whether they are still interested in the offer.

 In conclusion, writing effective emails is one of the most important skills every person should have.
 Practice as much as you can, and you will see that you have improved your emails and your readers are more engaged than they used to be.

 Next: COVID-19 and Email Marketing: What’s Happening?

 All industries are trying to adapt to the pandemic, the new rules and guidelines.
-The changes are affecting brick-and-mortar businesses, but also the digital, online space.
+The changes are affecting brick-and-mortar businesses but also the digital, online space.
 COVID-19 and email marketing.
-Read our next blog post and find out what is happening and how is email marketing being affected.
+Read our next blog post and discover what is happening and how email marketing is affected.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on The Importance of Security in Email Marketing if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on The Importance of Security in Email Marketing if you’ve missed it.